Unboxed-Software/solana-course/content/program-testing.md

 solana config set --url localhost
 ```

 Once set, go ahead and check your wallet balance `solana balance` and then airdrop yourself some tokens `solana airdrop 50`.
 There is no limit to the amount of tokens you can airdrop yourself on localhost, unlike devnet.
-You can even open a third terminal to monitor logs that your program generates with `msg!()` by running `solana logs`.
+You can even open a third terminal to monitor logs that your program generates by running `solana logs`.

 At this point, building and deploying your programs is the same as before, except now they are just deployed to your local computer and not devnet.
 To send transactions to programs deployed locally, you’ll have to ensure that whatever client you’re submitting the transaction from is targeting your local cluster.